pratt-itl/MAG/pages/spatial_analysis/spatial_analysis.md

 ### Structure from Motion Photogrammetry

-Example of 3D scan with SfM camera setup.
-Our approach is to combine high resolution data used to capture "Hard Elements" such as the locations of high wired infrastructure, structure, and equipments.
-These are the static environment that do not or cannot be moved.
-These
+Below is an example of a 3D scan with SfM camera setup.
+Our approach is to combine high resolution data used to capture "Hard Elements" such as the locations of high wired infrastructure, building structure, and equipment.
+These are the static objects that do not or cannot be changed.

-Space is of our ITL office in Brooklyn.
-Annotations in the model shows the location of the sensors currently setup in our space.
-And the graphs below shows the reading of our sensors.
+This space is our ITL office in Brooklyn.
+Annotations in the model show the location of the sensors currently setup in our space.
+And the graphs below show the reading of our sensors.

 <div class="sketchfab-embed-wrapper"><iframe width="100%" height="400" src="https://sketchfab.com/models/cf230a87371c4df18d9ab2301bd7e731/embed" frameborder="0" allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe></div>